Skip to content

 Startup order

-The script is numbered S96, which means it starts after most system services, but you need to make sure the WiFi drivers and WFB-ng are already loaded by that point.
+The script is numbered S96, meaning it starts after most system services, but you need to make sure the WiFi drivers and WFB-ng are already loaded by then (especially for unix://wfb_tx, where wfb_tx must be listening on the socket first).

 audioPort and sidecarPort

-In the config above, audioPort: 0 and sidecarPort: 0 are set to 0.
+In the config above audioPort: 0 and sidecarPort: 0.
 This means:

-After starting venc you can change parameters without restarting:
+After starting Waybeam you can change parameters without restarting:

 bash